 Photo provided by JAMS

-LD: What made you want to switch from advocacy to ADR?
+Lawdragon: What made you decide to make the switch from litigation to arbitration and mediation?

 LD: What do you do for fun?

 NW: I really enjoy riding my bike.
 This summer I have been on two European multi-day bike rides; one from a barge that started in Bruges, Belgium, and ended in Amsterdam and the other across Austria from Passau, Germany, to Vienna.
 On the second trip, all our adult children were able to join us for six days of bike riding and three days exploring Austria.
 For my 60th birthday, 14 of my friends and family members joined me for a six-day bike ride through the state of Missouri on the Katy trail.
 I hope to continue my bike riding for many years.